aalexakos/antaeus/README.md

 * cron-job: describes the Cron Job execution period and points to the _curl.sh_ for the code to be executed
 * Dockerfile: added a few lines that initiate the _cron-job_ file when the docker container starts

 Note: Current Cron Job is set to run every 1 minute, just for testing purposes.
 For execution every month on the last day of the month, at noon (:P), change cron-job file to contain **0 0 12 L * ?**.

+### Tests
+Beside the main monthly scheduler that is very easy to be tested by just running the app on Docker, two other tests were created.
+These test are about the invoices, thus they were created in **InvoiceServiceTest** file.

+_payInvoiceTest_\
+The purpose of this test is to simulate the payment process.
+For this case the _charge()_ function will return _true_, meaning that bank transaction was successful.

+_payInvoiceTestAndChargeFails_\
+The purpose of this test is to simulate the payment process.
+For this case the _charge()_ function will return _false_, meaning that bank transaction did not go through.
+Thus, it is returned _NetworkException()_.

 ## Time spent for the Challenge
 Spent the first two days to investigate the challenge and also read about Javelin and SQLite,